 - Address of The Orchid Garden: Kampung Istana, 93050 Kuching, Sarawak, Malaysia

 - Opening Hours of The Orchid Garden: 9:30 AM to 6 PM, it’s closed on Mondays

 - Entry Fees for The Orchid Garden: free

-Malaysia, in general, has a massive population of Malay-Chinese locals and Mandarin is well-used as an everyday language.
+Malaysia has a large population of Malay-Chinese, and Mandarin is well-used as an everyday language.
 You can learn more about how Chinese from the mainland have come to arrive and settle in Malaysia and Sarawak by visiting the Chinese History Museum.

-The museum is small, but it’s filled with information, exhibitions, and prominent Chinese figures relating to the immigration of Chinese to Sarawak.
+The museum is small, but it’s filled with information, exhibitions, and prominent Chinese figures relating to their immigration from China to Sarawak.
 The Chinese History Museum is only a few steps away from Kuching Waterfront.